mingzhenhe/mingzhenhe.github.io/_pages/about.md

 * [2024-07] One paper was accepted by IEEE Transactions on Neural Networks and Learning Systems.

-* [2023-09] One paper was accepted by NeurIPS about a dimension reduction method for asymmetric kernels.
+* [2023-09] One paper about a dimension reduction method for asymmetric kernels was accepted by NeurIPS.

 * [2023-07] One paper was accepted by Pattern Recognition Letters.